Y0ngg4n/Extended-Bitwarden-REST-API/README.md

 The basic principle is that it spawns a docker container for each user, to provide session consistency for multiple users, and clears them on startup.

+The principle is described in this [Blog Post](https://blog.oblivioncoding.pro/extended-bitwarden-rest-api/)

 ## Features:
   - Full Wrapper for all Bitwarden CLI Commands (excluding lock and unlock, because they are useless)
   - Session consistency